OmnipayWP/edd-paddle/readme.txt

 Have any question, shoot us a mail via support[at]omnipay.io

 == Changelog ==

+= 1.2.3 =
+* Fixed bug with recurring buy now purchase not working for non logged users.

 = 1.2.2 =
 * Fixed issue where amount update from webhook is zero.